Code-Institute-Submissions/ciaran-toner-code-devs.io/README.md

   * For the mobile menu opening and closing effect, Javascript & CSS used.
 Youtuber & developer Dev Ed.  //https://www.youtube.com/channel/UClb90NQQcskPUGDIXsQEz5Q
   * For the card effect on the learn code page.
 Chris Coyer, developer https://www.youtube.com/watch?v=NXtz59SJYfM
-  * For the Codepen integration the code is available from the Codepen webpage https://blog.codepen.io/documentation/embedded-pens/
+  * For the Codepen integration on the learn code page the code is available from the Codepen webpage https://blog.codepen.io/documentation/embedded-pens/
   * The code in code pen belongs to Louis Hoebregts
   * For the mobile menu bar opening effect W3 Schools https://www.w3schools.com/howto/howto_css_menu_icon.asp

   Recources / information